 Fortified homes called bastle houses in which farmers lived above precious livestock are evidence of the lawless Border Reivers years.
 At its height in the 16th century, the Border Reivers lived by their own brutal code of conduct to survive.
 Crops were destroyed, livestock stolen and people murdered or simply disappeared.

-Beat a track to Berwick-upon-Tweed to see evidence of more recent conflicts.
-Today, Berwick is just four miles south of the Scottish Border.
-But during the last 300 years, control of the town swapped 13 times between England and Scotland.
-Once one of Scotland’s most important ports, Elizabeth I embarked on the biggest and most expensive project of her reign building the massive stone ramparts to keep firm control of this key town.
-Costing £128,000 to build, Berwick’s Elizabethan town walls are the most intact in England.
+Visit Berwick-upon-Tweed to see evidence of more recent conflicts.
+Today, Berwick is just four miles south of the Scottish Border, but during the last 300 years, control of the town swapped 13 times between England and Scotland.
+Berwick’s Elizabethan town walls are the most intact in England, and were Elizabeth I’s biggest and most expensive project during her reign to keep firm control of this key town.